rohit-taneja-redhat/ServiceMeshUpgrade/README.md

 - Delete the ingress-gateway route that shows a red icon and says not accepted

-##Chck if your new version is working
+## Check if your new version is working
 - in routes of the new project, click on on the link for ingress gatway and then add /productpage at end..if it works your installation was successful.